 The Center for International Programs at Troy University promotes international education for all students.
 It works to help prepare students with the necessary knowledge, skills, and attitudes to be responsible and concerned citizens in the 21st century.
 It actively supports international students attending Troy by providing counseling, orientation programs, travel opportunities, assistance with visas and other governmental requirements.
-In addition, it works to create a bridge between the community and the international students through programs such as Passport which connect Troy international students to the primary and secondary schools and volunteer organizations.
-The Center for International Programs also develops and encourages study abroad agreements and activities in order to assist all students at Trov University with invaluable experience in international education.
+In addition, it works to create a bridge between the community and the international students.
+It coordinates degree programs offered in Malaysia, and Vietnam.
+The Center for International Programs also develops and encourages study abroad agreements and activities in order to assist all students at Troy University with invaluable experience in international education.
 The Center for International Programs offers instruction in English as a Second Language (ESL) to ensure that all international students studying at Troy University have the necessary English language skills to be successful in their chosen academic programs.